 12. A Pillow

-I have personally carried my small travel pillow to many places and end up not using it (or just once).
-Even though they are not heavy, they tend to take a lot of space.
+I have personally carried my small travel pillow to many places and ended up not using it (or just once).
+Even though they are not heavy, they tend to take up a lot of space.

 You’ll find that many airlines and trains offer pillows for free to use during your flight.
 If that’s not the case, wrap your jacket and/or some other clothes to make a nice pillow.